Inclusion & Diversity

 Pay Equity

-In 2019, we published our first pay equity analysis looking at gender of our U.S. workforce, and in 2020, we expanded our efforts to include race/ethnicity.
-We are pleased to report that our most recent analysis, based on 2021 data and accounting for job title, geography, and full- or part-time status, was consistent with findings in previous years.
-In the U.S., on average, there are no meaningful differences in base pay between Associates based on gender or race/ethnicity at TJX.
-We intend to monitor our processes and review our data periodically to support our goal of continuing to compensate our Associates equitably based on their skills, qualifications, role, and abilities.
+Since 2020, TJX has periodically conducted a pay equity analysis of its U.S. workforce that covers gender and race/ethnicity.
+In the U.S., based on 2023 data and accounting for job title, geography, and full- or part-time status, we found, on average, no meaningful difference in base pay between Associates based on gender or race/ethnicity at TJX.
+We intend to continue to monitor our processes and review our data periodically to support our goal of continuing to compensate our Associates equitably based on their skills, qualifications, role, and abilities.

 1Managerial positions are defined as Assistant Store Manager (or equivalent level) and above across the Company.